Access4Learning/JSON-TF/Examples/.NET/Analysis/TestAnalysis.md

 ## Description

-This analysis has been produced in order to discover how objects are serialized/deserialized within a .NET environment.
+This analysis has been produced in order to discover how objects are JSON serialized/deserialized within a .NET environment.

-Test scripts can be found at: [GitHub](https://github.com)

 ## Disclaimer